sevidmusic/Roady/README.md

                  will be served in response to all Requests.

+### OUTPUT:
+The output directory is not required, but if it
+                 exists a Route will be dynamically defined for each file it contains.
+Any additional Routes will have to be configured manually in the modules
+                 APPROPRIATE.SITE.AUTHORITY.json files.

-./output:        The output directory is where a module's output files
+The output directory is where a module's output files
                  should be located.

                  Files in the output directory will have a Route